 Many people live with crippling anxiety, knowing that since they have little to no savings, losing a job or not being able to work due to an accident or injury will have dire consequences.

 Having financial security gives you peace of mind.
 You know that you have enough money to live comfortably and save so that if anything happens, you can cover yourself until you’re back on your feet.

 Savings also allows you a certain level of freedom.
 For example, if there’s a pricy item you’ve been eying for a while, your savings can help you purchase it.

-Feel like you need a vacation, like going to Cape May?
+Feel like you need a vacation?
 Savings allow you to pay for it.
 While it’s okay to dip into your accounts for fun events, these should be planned for the most part, and if they are impulse purchases, they should only be rare occurrences.